tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 | `-lco PRECISION=no`                                      | Disables the storage of geometry precision.                                                   |
 | `tl_2010_25_tabblock10.shp`                              | The path to the input shapefile.

-## Obtaining and loading the data
+## Obtain and load census data

 While there are many ways to acquire census data, one good source is from the [United States Census Bureau](https://www.census.gov/).

-[TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html#:~:text=TIGER%20stands%20for%20the%20Topologically,data%20as%20the%20primary%20source.) is an acronym for "Topologically Integrated Geographic Encoding and Referencing system", and is the United States Census Bureau's database for census and survey mapping.
+It's worth noting that [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html#:~:text=TIGER%20stands%20for%20the%20Topologically,data%20as%20the%20primary%20source.) is an acronym for "Topologically Integrated Geographic Encoding and Referencing system", and is the United States Census Bureau's database for census and survey mapping.
 [Click here](https://www2.census.gov/geo/pvs/tiger2010st/) for the US Census Bureau directory for TIGER/Line shapefiles for all states, dated 2010.

+As mentioned above, if you'd like other states [follow this link](https://www2.census.gov/geo/pvs/tiger2010st/).

+### Single file

 We drew inspiration from the PostGIS guide, [Loader_Generate_Census_Script](https://postgis.net/docs/Loader_Generate_Census_Script.html), and will focus solely on `Massachusetts` data, specifically, `tract`, block groups `bg`, and `tabblocks`.

-As mentioned above, if you'd like other states [follow this link](https://www2.census.gov/geo/pvs/tiger2010st/).

 ```bash
 wget https://www2.census.gov/geo/pvs/tiger2010st/25_Massachusetts/25/tl_2010_25_bg10.zip